 Need an Expert Opinion?

-If you’re looking for ways to improve the order accuracy of your operation, this list of actionable tips will help you do just that, boosting your customers’ satisfaction with your business.
+If you’re looking for ways to improve the order accuracy of your operation and reduce costs, this list of actionable tips will help you do just that, boosting your customers’ satisfaction with your business.

 1. Make sure you’re tracking your order accuracy rates.

 The first step in improving your order accuracy is to begin tracking the metric if you aren’t already doing so.
 After all, you can’t improve something if you don’t know where you currently stand.

 If you have not been tracking your order accuracy, you should do so for at least a few months to get a sense of where your operation currently stands so that you can understand whether or not improving order accuracy should be a priority.

 Generally speaking, the benchmarks below can be used to determine whether or not you should prioritize improving order accuracy or if there may be another area that you can possibly squeeze a larger return out of.

 - Less than 85.7%: There is major room for improvement and you should likely prioritize improving accuracy rates.

 - 85.7% to 95%: Your operation is at a competitive disadvantage and stands to gain much from improving rates.

 - Between 95% and 98%: Your accuracy rates are typical compared to the competition.
 Improvements can help your operation stand out but will yield less in terms of direct benefits.